Nikon the Metanoeite

-Life focused on Nikon's mission to re-Christianize sections of the Byzantine Empire that had been lost in the early Muslim conquests, particularly the Emirate of Crete that existed from the late 820s to Byzantine reconquest in 961.
-Life describes Nikon's work on Crete and the central Greek mainland, telling of miracles he performed during and after his life.
+The Life focuses on Nikon's mission to re-Christianize sections of the Byzantine Empire that had been lost during the early Muslim conquests, particularly the Emirate of Crete, which existed from the late 820s until the Byzantine reconquest in 961.
+The Life describes Nikon's work on Crete and the central Greek mainland, recounting miracles he performed during and after his life.
 Nikon himself is represented as a missionary monk in the biography, one who was constantly preaching rather than constantly praying.